"False"

 Registering to the exam

 A really important thing to notice is that you need to register to the exam in advance!
-For the first exam of a course, you can register already at the start of the course, but not later than ten days in before the exam.
+For the first exam of a course, you can register already at the start of the course, but not later than ten working days in before the exam.
 Each course usually also has one or two re-exams each year.
-You can register for the re-exams at earliest one month in advance and at latest ten days.
+You can register for the re-exams at earliest one month in advance and at latest ten working days.
 It is not possible to take the reexam for a higher grade if you have already passed the course.
 The registration is done via the Student web.
 Please contact the study administrator in case you run into any problems with registering.

 You can find more information about the exams in the links below.